Luminova Framework

 ParameterTypeDescription

-$valuemixedThe value to validate.
+$valuemixedThe value being validated

-$fieldstringThe name of the input field being validated.
+$fieldstringThe name of the field being validated

-Define your custom validation function:
+Define a reusable validation function:

 // app/Utils/Global.php